skenderidis/f5-cis-lab/examples/ingress/basic-ingress/README.md

 curl http://test.f5demo.local --resolve test.f5demo.local:80:10.1.10.40
 ```

-In all three cases you should see similar output:
+In all cases you should see similar output:

 ![basic-ingress-output](images/basic-ingress-output.png)